 - For a Halloween Disney spin, try one of these spooky board games, including a Pirates of the Caribbean Battleship game and this Disney The Haunted Mansion – Call of The Spirits game.

 Baking desserts is one of my favorite things about the fall season!
 Bring on all the apple crisp and banana bread, right?
 Here are a few ideas for incorporating food for the ultimate Halloween at home.

-Host your own family baking contest.
+- Host your own family baking contest.
 Grab ideas from my Pinterest Halloween Board then have each person create their own spooky fall dessert.
-For younger kids, bake cupcakes and have them decorate with sprinkles, candy eye balls and plastic spider rings.
+For younger kids, bake cupcakes and have them decorate with sprinkles, candy eye balls and plastic spiders or spider rings.

 More Yummy Halloween Treats

 Create easy, edible Halloween gingerbread haunted houses for a unique and crafty treat.
 Either make gingerbread yourself to build the walls or use sheets of graham crackers with stiff royal icing.